Jim Hill High School: Special programs

 Jim Hill was the only high school in the state of Mississippi with the International Baccalaureate Diploma program.
 This school offers these classes in Geometry MYP, Biology MYP and IB, Humanities MYP and IB, Language MYP and IB, Physical Education MYP, Algebra II MYP, Math Studies IB, Theory of Knowledge IB, Psychology IB, Technology IB, Art MYP and IB, French MYP and IB, and Spanish MYP and IB.

 For the program, students must complete a Personal Project in their 10th grade year and sign a contract, write Internal Assessments for World Literature, Mathematics, Humanities; create 12 art pieces to be sent off with their Developmental Workbooks; and take an exam in Language, Math, Humanities, Science, Psychology, Theory of Knowledge, and a foreign language in the IB Diploma years.
 If the composite score of the IB exam is high enough, then the student may qualify for the IB Diploma.
 Students who aren't as esteemed are granted the IB scholarship.
 Community Service (CAS hours) is calculated into the equation.
-Davis Magnet Elementary serves IB grades K-5 and Northwest Middle School serves IB grades 6-8.
+Obama Magnet Elementary serves IB grades Pre-K-5 and Northwest Jackson Middle School serves IB grades 6–8.

 The AP Program is offered at the school.